 For more information on availability of service in your community, visit our contact page.

-- A decision letter (acceptance or denial) from your local township trustees office within the last sixty (60) days (call 211 to find out where your local township trustee’s office is located)
+- A decision letter (acceptance or denial) from your local township trustees office dated within the last sixty (60) days (call the 211 Help Line [317-926-4357] to find out where your local township trustee’s office is located)

 - Social Security cards for every member in the household

-- Copy of your lease or a statement from your landlord
+- Proof of your monthly housing payment (a copy of your lease or a statement from your landlord)

 - Proof of Income